 4. Typical Users of Both of Them

 The use of Gmail is increasing day by day around the world.
 Starting from regular users to freelancers, Small Business Workers, Mid-Size businesses, Enterprise, and many more of them includes the vast usage of Gmail.

-But ICloud offers a free trial, which is nearly not a perfect choice to use.
+But iCloud offers a free trial, which is nearly not a perfect choice to use.
 Besides that, they will ask for your credit card.
-You will not be able to open a free account if you can’t provide valid information, including a credit card, etc. It will be hard for people who want cloud storage that offers subscription method as ICloud don’t even offer a subscription method as well.
+You will not be able to open a free account if you can’t provide valid information, including a credit card, etc. It will be hard for people who want cloud storage that offers a subscription method as iCloud doesn’t even offer a subscription method as well.

 What is ICloud?